Salkantay Trek to Machu Picchu

 - Porters to transport all gear, food, and most personal items

-- Professional camp chef
+- Professional camp chef and waiter

 - Drinking water and hot water for washing face, hands...etc.

 - Use of a day pack and trekking poles

 - Gratuity for in-country crew: Porters, Chefs, Waiters, and Drivers. *Please Note: Gratuities for Guide(s) are not included in trip rate.

 - All meals for the duration of the tour (lunch day 1 to dinner day 5)